MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/New-MgBetaEducationUserAssignmentResource.md

 You can create the following types of assignment resources: Every resource has an @odata.type property to indicate which type of resource is being created.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgEducationUserAssignmentResource](/powershell/module/Microsoft.Graph.Education/New-MgEducationUserAssignmentResource?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded (Default)